CtrlK

 Actionability

-The skill provides fully executable Go code examples across multiple layers (repository, handler, service), concrete builder chain patterns, do/don't comparisons, and specific API method references.
-All code is copy-paste ready and covers real-world scenarios.
+The skill provides fully executable Go code examples across multiple layers (repository, handler, service), concrete builder method references with a complete table, clear do/don't patterns with copy-paste ready code, and specific guidance on accessing error information and output formats.

 3 / 3